loTus04/Thanos/README.md

   </a>
 </p>

-> Thanos is a Http Flooder http-get request to a web server
+> Thanos is a Http Flooder that will send a bunch of http-get request to a web server

 ### 🏠 [Homepage](https://github.com/loTus04/Thanos/blob/main/README.md)